 Adalysis presents the search terms in 2 formats:

-- Search terms: these are the actual search terms as you also see them on the Adwords / Bing Ads interface.
+- Search terms: these are the actual search terms as you also see them on the Google Ads / Microsoft Ads interface.
 Adalysis provides a couple of additional tools to make analyzing these terms easier.

 - N-Gram search terms: these are search term patterns found within your search terms.
 Adalysis analyzes the search terms using an n-gram approach to help you identify additional opportunities that can be used as negative or positive keywords which would have otherwise been hard to spot within the terms.

 All search terms data is updated once a week.

 1.1 Fine tune the negative keywords within scope of the search term